-Cologne (Köln) knows how to party where Karneval is concerned.
-The last big party before Lent is better known as Mardi Gras in the States and takes on the names of Fasching and Fastnacht depending on its geography in Germany.
+Cologne (Köln) knows how to party for Karneval.
+The last big party before Lent is better known as Mardi Gras in the USA and takes on the names of Karneval, Fasching or Fastnacht depending on where you are in Germany.

 And the party isn't limited to Cologne.
 Many German cities host their own soirée with countless parades and millions of spectators at the events and watching on TV.
-Put on a costume and join in!
+Get ready to party during the top events of German Karneval.

 01 of 05

-A rival with Cologne in all things, Düsseldorf's Karnival celebration is over-the-top.
-Locals make fun of their neighboring city in song during the myriad of events and massive parade, shouting “Helau” and hoisting a Mass of Alt beer in response to Cologne's calls of "Alaaf" and diminutive glasses of Kölsch.
+A rival with Cologne in all things, Düsseldorf's Karneval celebration is similarly over-the-top.
+Locals make fun of their neighboring city in song during the myriad of events and massive parade, shouting “Helau” and hoisting a mass of Altbier in response to Cologne's calls of "Alaaf" and diminutive glasses of Kölsch.

-Original to Düsseldorf's festivities, the Hoppeditz (the fool) is awakened on November 11th and brings the fun.
-He gives an opening speech known as the Narrenschelte (Joker's Scolding) in the town square which transforms into “the longest bar in the world".
+Original to Düsseldorf's festivities, the hoppeditz (the fool) is awakened on November 11th and starts the celebration with an opening speech known as the Narrenschelte (Joker's Scolding) in the town square.
+This entire square transforms into “the longest bar in the world" with pointed political floats.

 Düsseldorfer Karneval Highlights:

-- Altweiberfastnacht (February 23rd, 2017 at 11:11 in Düsseldorf Old Town) - Ladies take over the City Hall and the street carnival begins in the Old Town.
+- Altweiberfastnacht - Ladies take over the Rathaus (City Hall) and the street carnival begins in the Old Town.

 - Carnival Sunday - Street carnival on Königsallee.